-- (b) clarify and add further guidance for assessing whether a financial asset meets the sole payments of principal and interest (SPPI) criterion. - (c) add new disclosures for certain instruments with contractual terms that can change cash flows (such as some financial instruments with features linked to the achievement of environment, social and governance targets); and - (d) update the disclosures for equity instruments designated at fair value through other comprehensive income (FVOCI).
+- (a) clarify the date of recognition and derecognition of some financial assets and liabilities, with a new exception for some financial liabilities settled through an electronic cash transfer system. - (b) clarify and add further guidance for assessing whether a financial asset meets the solely payments of principal and interest (SPPI) criterion. - (c) add new disclosures for certain instruments with contractual terms that can change cash flows (such as some financial instruments with features linked to the achievement of environment, social and governance targets); and - (d) update the disclosures for equity instruments designated at fair value through other comprehensive income (FVOCI).